Years ago, I was reading a lengthy blog post written by a man named Mike Ramsey.

 This guy built his entire business around being the best cabinet maker and installation expert in the area.
 He didn’t frame houses run electrical wires or put up sheet rock.
 He built cabinets and he was the best.
 His expertise led him to own an extremely successful business.

 The lesson is that having a wide knowledge base is valuable, but being an expert is priceless.
 Find something to be an expert at and build your business around it.

 If you are just starting your business, the truth is that you may need to wear many hats.
 That’s just the nature of small business.
 In the beginning, you are the owner, the manager, the janitor, the accountant, and everything in between.

 However, as you start to bring in real business it is paramount that you hire help that do the work in the business so you can work on the business.

-Focusing on a specific niche makes it very easy to work on a business because of all of your sales, marketing and outreach give you a laser focus on who you need to talk to and what you need to make happen.
+Focusing on a specific niche makes it very easy to work on a business because all of your sales, marketing, and outreach give you a laser focus on who you need to talk to and what you need to make happen.

 As you grow, you can continuously replace yourself in job titles that don’t bring in new business and don’t help you scale and expand.

 Do you remember the movie The Patriot?
 Do you remember what Mel Gibson’s character taught his sons about shooting?
 He said “Aim small miss small.”